 That is great news for a business like you if you are looking forward to gathering a new audience and increase your sales.

-However, keep in mind that the kind of audience that you are targeting highly influences whether or not Instagram is the right place for you to market your offerings.
+However, remember that the kind of audience you target highly influences whether Repost on Instagram is the right place to market your offerings.

 Instagram Ads – judging by the demographics